octobercms/docs/cms-themes.md

 To enable Theme Logging, simply go to **Settings -> Log settings** and enable **Log theme changes**.
 All changes are now logged.

 The theme change log can be viewed at **Settings -> Theme log**.
 Each change has an overview of what has been added / removed, along with a copy of the changed file before and after.
-You can use this information to decide approprate action on reventing the changes, if needed.
+You can use this information to decide the approprate action to revert the changes, if necessary.